Dengyu-Wu/snncutoff/.github/readme.md

 ```

 ### Training and Evaluation
-We provide training and evaluation scripts in [examples](/examples).
+We provide training and evaluation examples in [scripts](/scripts).

 ## Contributing

 Check the [contributing guidelines](./contributing.md) if you want to get involved with developing SNNCutoff.

 ## Acknowledgments
-Special acknowledgment is given to the following projects for their influence on our coding style and structure:

-- [OpenOOD](https://github.com/Jingkang50/OpenOOD) for its robust and versatile framework.
-- [SNN-QCFS](https://github.com/putshua/SNN_conversion_QCFS), [SpKeras](https://github.com/Dengyu-Wu/spkeras)  for their innovative approaches in SNN conversion.
-- [ChatGPT](https://chat.openai.com/auth/login) for the generative logo.

-We extend our appreciation to all those who have contributed, directly or indirectly, to the success of this endeavor.
-Your contributions are deeply valued and have played a significant role in advancing the field of Spiking Neural Networks.
+We extend our appreciation to everyone who has contributed to the development of this project, both directly and indirectly.